What is involved in enucleation?

 It is a surgical procedure that we perform in theatre and under general anaesthesia, although in isolated cases it can be performed under local anaesthesia and profound sedation.

-Previously we will have removed the intraocular muscles that are responsible for eye movement, to then suture them to the implant and maintain the motility of the eyeball.
+Previously we will have removed the intraocular muscles that are responsible for eye movement, then suture them to the implant and maintain the motility of the eyeball.

 A short hospital admission is recommended, usually for one night only, where the patient is monitored and wears a compression bandage to avoid postoperative haemorrhages.

-After a week, the provisional external prosthesis is fitted with aim of preventing the cavity from contracting.
+After a week, the provisional external prosthesis is fitted with the aim of preventing the cavity from contracting.
 After a month, the prosthetist implants the definitive external prosthesis.